 Tyler graduated from the University of Canterbury in 2011 with a Bachelor of Laws and Bachelor of Commerce (Accounting & Taxation).
-He joined Saunders Robinson Brown in 2009 while completing his studies and is a member of our Litigation Team.
+He joined Saunders Robinson Brown in 2009 and is a member of our Litigation Team.

 Tyler acts for clients in a wide variety of commercial and civil disputes, including contractual disputes, judicial review applications, construction disputes, insolvency matters and debt recovery actions.
 He has represented clients in both the High Court and District Court, as well as in arbitrations and mediations.

 Tyler also specialises in insurance law and has been involved in numerous residential and commercial insurance claims arising out of the Canterbury Earthquakes, including defective workmanship claims for failed repairs.
 In addition to dealing with complex commercial insurance claims, Tyler has advised bodies corporate in respect of the additional complexities that arise under the Unit Titles Act 2010.
 He has also represented insureds in proceedings under the High Court Earthquake List and in the Canterbury Earthquakes Insurance Tribunal.

 Some of Tyler's recent work includes:

 - Successfully negotiating the settlement of a major resort body corporate's multi-million dollar material damage claim arising from the Canterbury earthquakes

 - Successfully representing a group of investors in a failed finance company opposing a High Court application brought by the liquidators (Graham v Arena Capital Ltd (in liq) NZHC 194)